-We left Wednesday, July 14, and arrived Friday, July 21, so 8 days.
-Enough time to go through the customary couple of days of motion sickness, and get settled into or watches.
+We left Wednesday, July 14, and arrived Friday, July 21, so eight days.
+Enough time to go through the customary couple days of motion sickness, and get settled into or watches.
 Figure out what works best.
 I found that I like to go to sleep around 8pm, and wake up in time make a cup of tea (Yerba mate), a cup of soup or whatever leftover dinner is on the stove, and a few squares of dark chocolate.
 Then I sit from 11-2, looking out, writing, playing the ukulele if the engine is on and I won’t disturb anyone.

 Although I could not see the stars, the bioluminescents blared bright green with every surge of our boat through the waves, like a universe to parallel that above, emerald milky ways and planets.
 Most nights the dolphins would come to ride our wake, making themselves known only by their champagne cork exhales and their comet green streaks through the luminescence.
-Once I tried to shine my red light to see them and they vanished, shy spirits.
+Once I tried to shine my red light to see them and they vanished.
+Shy spirits.

 “Dana!”
-I whispered down.
+I whispered into the dark cabin.
 “Whales!”

-Birds tracked us the whole trip, however, sitting bobbing in the water, as they must for most of their lives.
+Birds tracked us the whole trip, however, sitting bobbing on the surface, as they must for most of their lives.
 Some type of gull I assume.
-The water became colder, and the insides of the hulls started sweating condensation beneath the water line.
+The water became colder, and the inside of the hull started sweating condensation beneath the water line.
 Watches became frigid, and we layered on all the clothes we had brought.

-So far our second shakedown cruise had showed that both water tanks and the diesel tank under the salon berths leaked up through their fill caps.
+So far our second shakedown cruise had revealed that both water tanks and the diesel tank under the salon berths leaked up through their fill caps.
 Not a lot of water, overfilled probably, and Dad spent some frustrating hours taping up the diesel cap.
-Dana thought she smelled propane leaking hear and there, but nobody else seems to notice much.
+Dana thought she smelled propane leaking here and there, but nobody else seems to notice much.
 Overall, nothing terrible.

 But one night Dad woke with a start and a gut feeling to check the water separator in the engine, finding it full and backed up into the fuel filter.
-Several more diesel enraging hours changing fuel filters and hoses, followed by frequent checks showed a considerable amount of water in our fuel, presumably from the tank we filled in Provincetown.
-Even more reason to stop and clean out the tank.
+Several more diesel soaked hours changing fuel filters and hoses, followed by frequent checks showed a considerable amount of water in our fuel, presumably from the tank we filled in Provincetown.
+Even more reason to stop and refuel.